This DIY piggy bank is shaped like a cute robot emoji! It’s an easy do it yourself project made with simple supplies like scrap wood and craft paints.

 Kids can get involved with finishing the piggy bank too.
-They can help with sanding the parts and painting the bank with craft paints.Back to Table of Contents
+They can help with smoothing the parts with sandpaper.
+Then, they can decorate the bank with craft paints.Back to Table of Contents

 What Kind of Wood Do You Need to Make This Piggy Bank?

 This handmade piggy bank is an easy and affordable project.
 It doesn’t require much wood.
 I made my bank entirely with scrap wood that I had in my workshop.

 I used 1×2, 1×3, and 1×4 pine to build this DIY piggy bank.
 Pine is inexpensive and easy to work with.
 Pine can be purchased at your local home improvement store.

 Related: Beginner’s Guide to Wood SizesBack to Table of Contents

 How Do You Finish the DIY Piggy Bank?

 First, the parts of the bank were sanded smooth.
 Then I applied a primer.
 I used this water-based primer that I had leftover from another project.
 When the primer was dry, I lightly sanded the bank with 220 grit sandpaper.

 Then I painted the piggy bank with craft paints that I had leftover from other projects.Back to Table of Contents